Eco-Friendly Traveling in Connecticut Last Updated: November 2023

 Some people say a travel experience should make an impact on the traveler, not the place.
 In other words, if you are looking for travel that lets you make the most of your visit, without taking a toll on the environment, consider Connecticut.
-You can even arrive by public transportation and leave your car at home.
-Then, once you’re here, you can stay in an environmentally conscious hotel, go on eco-friendly adventures and more.
+Here, you can stay in an environmentally conscious hotel, go on eco-friendly adventures and more.

 Grab a Paddle

 Rivers, lakes, even along the shoreline in Long Island Sound, there are outfitters ready with a boat and paddle to help you enjoy Connecticut from the water.
 And find more ways to get out on the water here.

 Of course, there are miles and miles of hiking trails in Connecticut.
 But you can also join one of dozens of guided and self-guided walking tours in scenic towns and locations around the state.